 - Enhances breathing and airway function

-Why Choose Prof. Dr. Celal Çandırlı for Mandible Surgery?
+Why Choose Prof. Dr. Celal Çandırlı for Jaw Bone Mandible Surgery?

 With decades of expertise in maxillofacial and orthognathic surgery, Prof. Dr. Celal Çandırlı is a trusted authority in treating complex mandible-related conditions.
 His patient-centered approach, advanced surgical planning techniques, and proven success in double jaw and mandible surgeries make him a preferred choice for both local and international patients.